eriksjolund/abi2xml/README.md

 ## Introduction

-The first version of the software tool __abi2xml__ was written in 2003 by Erik Sjölund then working at [Karolinska Institutet](https://ki.se/en).
+The first version of the command-line tool __abi2xml__ was written in 2003 by Erik Sjölund then working at [Karolinska Institutet](https://ki.se/en).
 It was meant to serve the purpose of parsing the binary file format coming from an __ABI PRISM TM 377 DNA Sequencer__ and writing the information as plain text in to an XML file.